huggingface/diffusion-models-class/unit4/README.md

 - Make sure you've [signed up for this course](https://huggingface.us17.list-manage.com/subscribe?u=7f57e683fa28b51bfc493d048&id=ef963b4162) so that you can be notified when additional units are added to the course
 - Read through the material below for an overview of the different topics covered in this unit
 - Dive deeper into any specific topics with the linked videos and resources
-- Complete the [TODO some sort of exercise/capstone project]
+- Explore the demo notebooks and then read the 'What Next' section for some project suggestions

 :loudspeaker: Don't forget to join the [Discord](https://huggingface.co/join/discord), where you can discuss the material and share what you've made in the `#diffusion-models-class` channel.